Your Lie in April: Plot

 Fourteen-year-old piano prodigy Kōsei Arima becomes famous after winning several music competitions.
-When his mother Saki dies, Kōsei has a mental breakdown while performing at a piano recital; this results in him becoming unable to hear the sound of his piano, even though his hearing is otherwise unaffected.
+When his mother Saki dies, Kōsei has a mental breakdown while performing at a piano recital; this results in him becoming unable to hear the sound of his piano.
+He sees the notes fly off the sheet music and can only hear the thud of the keys coming down no matter how hard he plays the notes, even though his hearing is otherwise unaffected.

 Two years later, Kōsei has not touched the piano and views the world in monochrome.
 He does not focus on excelling in any activities and often spends time with his friends Tsubaki Sawabe and Ryōta Watari.
 Kōsei meets Kaori Miyazono, an audacious, free-spirited, fourteen-year-old violinist whose playing style reflects her manic personality.
 Kaori helps Kōsei return to playing the piano and shows him his playing style can be free and groundbreaking.
-As Kaori continues to uplift Kōsei's spirits, he quickly realizes he loves her, although she seems to only be interested in Ryōta.
+As Kaori continues to lift Kōsei's spirits, he quickly realizes he loves her, although she seems to only be interested in Ryōta.

 During a performance, Kaori, who later explains that she is anemic and needs routine testing, collapses and is hospitalized.
 She invites Kōsei to play with her at a gala but she does not arrive.
 Her health deteriorates and she becomes dejected.
-Kōsei plays a duet with a friend, which motivates Kaori to attempt a risky and potentially deadly surgery so she may possibly play with Kosei once more.
+Kōsei plays a duet with a friend, which motivates Kaori to attempt a risky and potentially deadly surgery so she may possibly play with Kōsei once more.
 While playing in the finals of the Eastern Japan Piano Competition, Kōsei sees Kaori's spirit accompanying him and realizes she has died during the surgery.

 At her funeral, Kaori's parents give Kōsei a letter from Kaori that reveals she was aware of her impending death and became more free-spirited, both as a person and in her music, so she would not take her regrets to Heaven.
 She confesses she had been in love with Kōsei's piano playing since watching him perform at a concert when she was five.
 This inspired her to play the violin so she could play with him one day.
 Kaori fabricated her feelings towards Ryōta so she could get closer to Kōsei without hurting Tsubaki, who harbored affection for Kōsei.
 She then confesses her love for him.
 Tsubaki comforts Kōsei and tells him she will be by his side.
 Kaori also leaves behind a picture of herself as a child, coming back from the concert that inspired her, with Kōsei in the background.
 Kōsei later frames this picture.